Nynorsk: Early Nynorsk studies and dictionaries

 The Norwegian romantic nationalism movement sought to identify and celebrate the genuinely Norwegian.

 After the transition from Middle Norwegian to New Norwegian/Nynorsk (c.
 1525), several studies of the language were assembled.
 The oldest of these is a language overview and collection of proverbs from the early 1600s Vest-Agder.
 Later in the century, a dictionary from Robyggjelaget was written.
-Neither of these works were printed until more recently.
+Neither of these works was printed until more recently.
 In 1646, however, Christen Jensøn (1610-1653), born in Askvoll, Norway, released a dictionary which documented the Nynorsk language in Sunnfjord.

 In 1749, Erik Pontoppidan released a dictionary of Norwegian words that were incomprehensible to Danish people, Glossarium Norvagicum Eller Forsøg paa en Samling Af saadanne rare Norske Ord Som gemeenlig ikke forstaaes af Danske Folk, Tilligemed en Fortegnelse paa Norske Mænds og Qvinders Navne.
 Pontoppidan's dictionary was criticised by Torleiv Hannaas for being a somewhat haphazard collection of rarities, and for being written by someone who was not proficient in Nynorsk, in contrast with Jensøn's dictionary.
 It is agreed, and also admitted by Pontoppidan himself, that the scope of Pontoppidan's work was not to provide a complete or rigid study of Nynorsk, but to make an attempt to further the understanding of the language.